 When preparing for an interview, it’s crucial to demonstrate your understanding of the company and its industry.
 Dive deep into research about:

-- Understand the sector the company operates in.
-What are the current trends, challenges, and opportunities?
+- The sector the company operates in.
+What are the current trends, challenges, and opportunities that the organisation faces?

 - Learn about the company’s history, mission, values, and recent achievements.
 What makes them unique in their field?